kyawbathit/temp/readme.md

     <head>
     <title>About me</title>
     </head>

     <body>

     </body>
 </html>
 ```
-- Accomplish the above without styling any of the elements
+- Accomplish the above task without styling any of the elements
 - Add inline styles.
 - Add a reference to an external css file and transfer the styling to this file.